Martellus Bennett: 2008 season

-After trading former second-round draft choice Anthony Fasano, the Cowboys selected Bennett in the second round (61st overall) of the 2008 NFL Draft.
+After trading former second-round draft choice Anthony Fasano, the Cowboys selected Bennett in the second round (61st overall) of the 2008 NFL draft.
 According to Cowboys' owner Jerry Jones, Bennett was selected not because they needed a backup tight end, but to "add a new dimension" by being part of a two-tight-end offense.
 In the 2008 preseason, Bennett learned technique from tight end Jason Witten.
 During the preseason camps, the documentary series Hard Knocks initially portrayed Martellus as a lazy and unmotivated player.
 Although Bennett was initially having trouble learning the Cowboys' offense, he worked hard to improve, as later episodes of Hard Knocks showed.

-He agreed to a four-year contract with the team on July 24.
+Bennett agreed to a four-year contract with the team on July 24.
 He was given the number-two tight end position over Tony Curtis.
-In Week 7 against the St. Louis Rams, he recorded his first career touchdown on a 34-yard pass from Brad Johnson.
-He finished his rookie season with 20 receptions for 283 yards and four touchdowns.
+In Week 7 against the St. Louis Rams, Bennett recorded his first career touchdown on a 34-yard pass from Brad Johnson.
+Bennett finished his rookie season with 20 receptions for 283 yards and four touchdowns in 16 games and seven starts.

+2009 season

-Before the start of his second season, the Cincinnati Bengals offered a future first-round draft choice in exchange for Bennett, but the Cowboys declined.
-In 2009, he regressed as a receiver, compiling only 15 catches for 159 yards and no touchdowns.
+Before the start of his second season, the Cincinnati Bengals offered a trade package for Bennett, but the Cowboys declined.
+In 2009, Bennett regressed as a receiver, compiling only 15 receptions for 159 yards in 14 games and six starts.

 2010 season

 In a January 2010 news conference following the season, Jerry Jones indicated that while Bennett had breakout potential, he needed to put in the focus to meet it.
-Still, it was a concern that he was being pushed in preseason for the backup job by John Phillips, until Phillips was lost for the season with an ACL tear.
-In 2010, Bennett recorded a then career-high 33 catches, but for only 260 yards and no touchdowns.
+Still, it was a concern that Bennett was being pushed in preseason for the backup job by John Phillips, until Phillips was lost for the season with an ACL tear.
+Bennett finished the 2010 season for a then career-high 33 receptions for 260 yards in 16 games and 11 starts.

 2011 season

 During his time with the Cowboys, he sometimes brought attention to himself by making controversial quotes and YouTube videos.
 Raising some eyebrows with his "Black Olympics" video or his radio interview, where he stated that backup quarterback Jon Kitna deserved a chance to compete for the starting job, after filling in for the injured Tony Romo during the 2010 season.
-He had an injury-plagued preseason in 2011, with an injured hamstring and right high ankle strain, keeping him out of two of four preseason games and two regular-season games, finishing the year with 17 catches for 144 yards and no touchdowns.
+Bennett had an injury-plagued preseason in 2011, with an injured hamstring and right high ankle strain, keeping him out of two of four preseason games and two regular-season games, finishing the season with 17 receptions for 144 yards and no touchdowns in 14 games and seven starts.

-Although he could never realize his playmaking potential as the second-string tight end behind Witten, he did develop as an excellent blocker.
-Before the start of the 2012 season, the Cowboys offered a similar free agent deal as the one he received from the New York Giants, but he decided to leave Dallas, to have the opportunity to start.
+Although Bennett could never realize his playmaking potential as the second-string tight end behind Witten, he did develop as an excellent blocker.
+Before the start of the 2012 season, the Cowboys offered a similar free agent deal as the one Bennett received from the New York Giants, but he decided to leave Dallas to have the opportunity to start.